vlasvlasvlas/decreto-gpt/langchain/chat-your-data/README.md

 ## Running the Application

 By running `python app.py` from the command line you can easily interact with your ChatGPT over your own data.

+## IMPORTANT

+If you created your pickle file outside your machine (for example in google colab or something) and you want to use a faiss pickle file created in another machine, you'll get an error, this worked for me:

+cd your_python_path/site-packages/faiss
+ln -s swigfaiss.py swigfaiss_avx2.py